 College credit may be awarded for each approved CLEP Subject Examination in which the student's scaled score equals or exceeds the PCC Required Minimum Score.
 The required minimum scores, accepted subject examinations, and equivalent credit awarded are established by the PCC Instructional Council.
 The standards are published and are effective until replaced by new standards.
 Some subject examinations also require additional local examination components.
 CLEP General Examinations are not considered for the awarding of credit by PCC.
-Not all CLEP subject examinations are accepted.
+Not all CLEP subject examinations are accepted, see Registrar for a list of approved subjects.
+Transcripts will indicate the course as a Credit By Exam course with a "P" grade.
+No letter grade will be assigned for courses taken through a CLEP exam.